 Your care coordination team will work closely with you.
-They will connect you with community and social support resources that may help you.
-This team will include different people who will work together to meet your needs, such as providers, specialists, and community programs you work with.
+This team will have different people who will work together to meet your needs, such as providers, specialists, and community programs you work with.
+The team will connect you with community and social support resources that may help you.
 Your care team's job is to make sure the right people are part of your care to help you reach your goals.
 We will all work together to support you.